alongL/mysqlmgr/README.md

 # mysqlmgr
 A good c++ wrapper for mysql c API.
 It's very easy to use.
+When I  need to access mysql in my program, I find it's boring to join sql string ,and stmt prepare is a little complicated.
+I found it's hard to find a good c++ wrapper for me.

 ## How to use?
 Just include "mysqlmgr.hpp"  to use all the function.
+You can see main.cpp for mor demo. main.cpp shows how to use this swiss knife.